Alycbb/SportsApp/README.md

 For MacOS:
 In terminal:
-$ brew tap mongodb/brew
+>brew tap mongodb/brew
-$ brew install mongodb-community
+>brew install mongodb-community
 //for me is mongod --dbpath=/usr/local/var/mongodb
 //check where the mongodb is downloaded, then add in dbpath
-$ mongod --dbpath=/path/to/mongo/db
+>mongod --dbpath=/path/to/mongo/db

 For windows:
 https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/